Annivia/Pony_Website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hi I'm Xijia (Polina), a Ph.D. student at Georgia Institute of Technology advised by Professor Matthew Gombolay.
+Hi, I’m Xijia Polina Zhang, a Ph.D. student at Georgia Institute of Technology advised by Professor Matthew Gombolay.
+I’m interested in how reasoning capabilities emerge and evolve in large-scale foundation models, and whether we could meaningfully interfere with, interpret and align them.
+I’m also actively involved in work on explainable AI, human robot interaction, and reinforcement learning.
-I have always been passionate about research and technical advances with positive societal impact, especially in the context of robotics.
-As robots transition from research labs to the real world, it is critical that we develop methods for establishing mutual understanding between humans and robots to bridge the communication, transparency, and collaboration gap between them.
-These challenges have motivated my general interest in Human-Robot Interaction, Explainable Artificial Intelligence, RLHF, Natural Language Processing, and Collaborative Decision Making.

-Starting from 2024, I publish under the name Zhang Xi-Jia.
+I publish under the name Zhang Xi-Jia, similar to the convention followed by {{< staticref "https://en.wikipedia.org/wiki/Fei-Fei_Li" "newtab" >}}Li Fei-Fei{{< /staticref >}}.
+In many Asian cultures, surnames are common and not reliable as personal identifiers.
+My surname Zhang, for example, is shared by over 100 million people worldwide.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
 View my {{< staticref "https://scholar.google.com/citations?user=jylrilYAAAAJ&hl=en" "newtab" >}}papers{{< /staticref >}}.